geniousisme/ADB-Fall-2016/PA1/README.md

 ```
 ### d) Internal Design
 - **main.py**<br>
     In this file, there are several functions under MainFunc class.
-We basically provide the functionality to parse the arguments in the       command line, print out information for search, write the information into transcript.txt and call QueryExpansion.py to generate the       updated augumented words for query.
+We basically provide the functionality to parse the arguments in the       command line, print out information for search, write the information into transcript.txt and call QueryExpansion.py to generate the       updated augmented words for query.
 We initialize the query as user input and also set up the target precision followed with user         input.
 Then, based on user's feedback, we can know what current precision is.
 If current precision is still below target precision, we     will call Query Expansion function to generate augmented words for new query.
 Once the precision reaches the target precision, the         program will stop.
 Otherwise, it will repeat itself, just like above process.

 - **QueryExpansion.py**<br>
     This file includes several function implementations that contain the algorithm we will explain later in part(e)